prasanth-personal/agentforce-lead-agent/README.md

 ## How It Works

-1. **Trigger** — A new Lead is created in Salesforce.
+1. **Trigger** — A new Lead is created or updated in Salesforce.
 A Record-Triggered Flow fires automatically and dispatches the Agentforce Bot in Autonomous mode.